ibexa/documentation-developer/docs/api/rest_api_authentication.md

     * If the Back Office SiteAccess matches admin.example.com, it will call the REST API under //admin.example.com/api/ibexa/v2;
     * If the Back Office SiteAccess matches localhost/admin, it will call the REST API under //localhost/api/ibexa/v2.

-If the installation has a dedicated host for REST, you can enable HTTP basic authentication only this host by setting a firewall like the following before the `ibexa_front` one:
+If the installation has a dedicated host for REST, you can enable HTTP basic authentication only on this host by setting a firewall like the following before the `ibexa_front` one:

 ```yaml
         ibexa_rest: